Membership of the IES: The Lighting Society is for anyone who has an interest in advancing the art and science or

 The Society reviews and monitors legislative and regulatory developments that are lighting related at local, state, and national levels.

-The Society holds regular competitions and makes awards for meritorious lighting installations and luminaire design excellence.
+The Society holds a regular lighting awards programme, providing successful entrants with awards and meritorious lighting installations, and lighting technology design excellence.
 These are of increasing interest not only to the lighting designer but also the building owner and set the criteria for today's quality and shape of the future.

 Who Should Join?

 Anyone with an interest in Lighting can join the IESANZ and all are welcome.
 These professions would benefit as follows:

 Consulting Engineers or Designers

 The IESANZ can assist you in finding the optimum balance between performance, comfort, utilisation of energy and cost in your lighting designs through up-to-the-minute information on the latest techniques in lighting equipment, source and standards.

 The IESANZ can assist you with developing and integration of lighting, services and structure within the constraints of your building design.